Is Las Vegas Suitable for Families?

 You might have asked yourself, “is Las Vegas suitable for families?” before an upcoming trip to Sin City with your kids.
 We think it is.

 Las Vegas is renowned for its famous casinos, gourmet restaurants, and performances by top artists.
-However, there is plenty of things to do for family-oriented travellers.
-If your kids tag along with you to Sin City next time you visit, there are various non-gambling Vegas activities for them to pursue.
+However, there is also plenty of things to do for family-oriented travellers.
+If your kids tag along with you to Sin City next time you visit, there are numerous non-gambling Vegas activities for them to pursue.

 1. Pole Position Raceway

 Pole Position Raceway has received positive reviews from both locals and tourists alike.
-Celebrities like George Lucas and Travis Pastrana have praised the facility’s well-maintained tracks and high-quality karts.
+For example, Celebrities like George Lucas and Travis Pastrana have praised the facility’s well-maintained tracks and high-quality karts.
 Overall, Pole Position Raceway is an excellent destination for anyone looking for a fun and unique experience in Las Vegas.

 2. High Roller

 The High Roller observation wheel is a 550-foot-tall Ferris wheel located in Las Vegas and is one of the most popular kid magnets.
 It is, in fact, the largest Ferris wheel in the world and has 28 pods that hold 40 passengers each.
 The entire ride takes approximately 40 minutes to complete.
 The High Roller is in the centre of the Vegas Strip, so you and your little ones can see all the breathtaking attractions the area offers from high up.

 The wheel was opened to the public on 31 March 2014.
 It forms part of a larger development project called The LINQ, which includes a shopping and dining district.
 The High Roller serves as a centrepiece for the development, attracting visitors from around the world.